statKim/hyunsungkim/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Functional Data Analysis
-- Functional Data in High-Dimension
+- Functional data analysis
-- High-Dimensional Data Analysis
+- High-dimensional data analysis
-- Statistical Dimension Reduction
+- Statistical dimension reduction
-- Non-Euclidean Data Analysis
+- Non-Euclidean data analysis

 # Education to show in About widget
 education: